Techbert08/ChessProblem/README.md

 ## Known issues

 *    Only Rook and Bishop movements are implemented
 *    No turn order enforcement is performed.
-Pieces can make any legal move
+Pieces can make any legal move.